rudraditya21/lattice/docs/TYPE_SYSTEM.md

   - complex > float > int; signed/unsigned width-aware.
   - `decimal`↔`decimal` and `rational`↔`rational` only; cross with other numerics requires explicit cast.
   - bfloat16/f16 promote to f32+ when mixing with ≥ f32 to avoid loss.
-- IEEE semantics: NaN/inf propagate per host platform; deterministic printing is preserved.
+- Finite-only policy: NaN/inf are rejected at runtime (division by zero or non-finite results raise errors with source locations); deterministic printing is preserved.

 ## Aggregates
 - Scalars above plus tensors with shape/dtype metadata, tuples, and records.
-- Row-major default; elementwise ops support full NumPy-style broadcasting (trailing dimensions align, `1` expands, otherwise error).
-Sum/mean builtins; dtype promotion applied to elementwise operations.
+- Row-major default; elementwise ops support NumPy-style broadcasting (trailing dimensions align; a dimension may be `1` or equal to the other operand; scalar `()` broadcasts to any shape).
+Shape mismatch raises an error.
+Sum/mean builtins reduce all elements; dtype promotion applied to elementwise operations.
 - Tuples: fixed-length, immutable positional collections; element dtypes tracked when known; structural equality and assignment require matching length and element dtypes.
 - Records: ordered immutable field sets `{name: value}`; keys are strings/identifiers; field dtypes tracked when known; structural equality and assignment require matching names/order and dtypes.
 - Future: sparse/ragged variants gated behind flags.